DanielSmith/danielsmith/interview.md

 I am relieved that Flexbox and Grid support is universally supported in modern browsers.
 I dont know every nuance of CSS, but I appreciate being able to get a lot done with Tailwind CSS.

 It is easier to keep up with Back End/Serverless Technologies.
+The Front End is always going to be the Wild West of Programming.

 ----